huaweicloud/terraform-provider-huaweicloud/docs/resources/networking_router_v2.md

     has to be set in order to set this property.
 Changing this updates the external fixed IPs of the router.

-* `tenant_id` - (Optional, String, ForceNew) The owner of the floating IP.
-Required if admin wants to create a router for another tenant.
-Changing this creates a new router.

 * `value_specs` - (Optional, Map, ForceNew) Map of additional driver-specific options.

 The `external_fixed_ip` block supports: